LeidyGil/leidygil.github.io/SQL_English.md

 FROM amigos a1 INNER JOIN amigos a2
 ON a1.id_amigo_conectado = a2.id_amigo;

--- Cross Join
+### Cross Join
 -- Key ideas
 -- Cross Join generates the Cartesian product of two tables.
--- Cross Join does not require a join condition, as it combines all rows from the first table with all rows from the second table.
+-- Cross Join does not require a join condition, as it combines all rows FROM the first table with all rows FROM the second table.

 -- Cross Join
--- Cross Join, also known as Cartesian product, combines each row from the first table with each row from the second table, generating a result set that is the Cartesian product of both tables.
+-- Cross Join, also known as Cartesian product, combines each row FROM the first table with each row FROM the second table, generating a result set that is the Cartesian product of both tables.
--- It is useful when you want to combine all rows from one table with all rows from another table.
+-- It is useful when you want to combine all rows FROM one table with all rows FROM another table.
 -- The syntax of Cross Join is as follows:
 SELECT columns
 FROM table1 CROSS JOIN table2;